|Eastern Tiger Salamander - Ambystoma tigrinum|

 Everywhere.
 This species is found in open fields, prairies, cultivated fields, pastures, forests, and even towns.
 All they require is ponds, lakes, marshes or other permanent bodies of water in which to breed.

-Tiger salamanders, although abundant, are one of the most secretive salamanders in our state.
+Eastern tiger salamanders, although abundant, are one of the most secretive salamanders in our state.
 Nearly all of their time is spent underground in burrows of other animals or burrows they have constructed themselves.
 Occasionally they are found above ground on damp or humid nights.
 They often fall into window wells or are found in damp basements.
 I used to find many in window wells in Linn County.
 The only time they are found above ground in numbers are during heavy spring and fall rains while they migrate to and from overwintering sites.

-Tiger salamanders breed in spring, often before all the ice has melted from the ponds surface.
+Eastern tiger salamanders breed in spring, often before all the ice has melted from the ponds surface.
 Females may lay 30 - 50 eggs in loose masses.
 The larvae metamorphose between June and August.
 The larvae grow quicker in warmer water and may be smaller upon transformation then when they were larvae.
 The terrestrial adults overwinter underground in burrows or other debris beginning in October.
-Tiger salamanders seemed to have declined in abundance in the last ten years; I do not see as many as I used to during fall migrations, however, Christiansen (1998) has shown an increase in this species.
-It is presumed that this increase reflects new localities for tiger salamanders, and not population size at a given locality.
+Eastern tiger salamanders seemed to have declined in abundance in the last ten years; I do not see as many as I used to during fall migrations, however, Christiansen (1998) has shown an increase in this species.
+It is presumed that this increase reflects new localities for eastern tiger salamanders, and not population size at a given locality.
 They may be declining more in some areas than others due to variable circumstances.

 Both adults and larvae alike are extremely voracious feeders consuming anything that is smaller than themselves.
 They snap quickly and sometimes use their tongues to catch prey, but they are also very clumsy hunters.
-Larval tiger salamanders are aggressive feeders and thus will reduce the survivorship of larval blue-spotted, smallmouth, and tremblay's salamanders when sharing the same pond (Wilbur, 1972).
+Larval eastern tiger salamanders are aggressive feeders and thus will reduce the survivorship of larval blue-spotted, smallmouth, and tremblay's salamanders when sharing the same pond (Wilbur, 1972).
 Some larvae become cannibalistic.
 These have huge heads compared to other larvae and also metamorphose faster.
 Varying factors contribute to the development of the cannibalistic morph.
 Some populations of tiger salamanders are progenetic.
 The larvae become sexually mature without transforming into a terrestrial adult.
 Adults have many enemies so they secrete a milky toxin from glands on the back and tail for defense.